Rahul96967/Movies-trailer-website/README.md

 ## Required Libraries and Dependencies

-Python 2.x is required to run this project.
+Python 2.7.any is required to run this project.
 The Python executable should be in your default path, which the Python installer should have set.

-## Project contents
+## Movie-tralier-website Project contents

 This project consists for the following files: